donwatkins/PyStudents4Good/Wednesday.md

  ---
  1. Change the background to black
  2. Change the background to blue
- 3. Change a color(s)d in the colors list
+ 3. Change a color(s) in the colors list